5G timeline: Here's when it could come to you

 Self-driving cars that talk to each other

 The 5G-connected car is one of the most compelling future scenarios.
-In one demo Qualcomm likes to show, an autonomous car outfitted with 5G sensors runs the same route as a car without 5G.
-The 5G-powered sensors take in data from other connected vehicles, understanding when a car door is opening, if there's an obstruction in the road and when pedestrians are finished crossing the street.
+In one demo Qualcomm likes to show, a self-driving car outfitted with 5G sensors runs the same route as a car without 5G.
+The 5G-powered sensors take in data from other connected vehicles, understanding when a car door is opening at the curb, if there's an obstruction in the road and when pedestrians are finished crossing the street.
 At the end of the demo, the 5G-connected car is better informed of obstructions and arrives at the destination much faster.

 But reality could be decades away.
 This capability (which Qualcomm calls 5G NR Cellular V2X) has a target of 2021 for its first commercial use.
-But before 5G in autonomous cars can become common, the self-driving vehicles have to, as well.
+But before 5G in autonomous cars can become common, the self-driving vehicles have to flood the streets as well.

 Cheaper, lower-powered 5G to your smartwatch